Victor-Ou/Vortex/README.md

 ## How it looks

-Screenshots of the app can be found under...
+Screenshots of the app are located in Vortex.JPG and VortexSide.JPG.
+In order for the user to experience the functionality of the website, the user is recommended to download or copy the repository.

 ## Credits
 As a beginner, this project was made with a bottom-up learning style.
 Building this project required a lot of research and tutorials.
 The tutorials that were used for this project are Red Stapler's 3D Space Warp JavaScript Effect: https://www.youtube.com/watch?v=Bed1z7f1EI4 and DesignCourse's Three.js Crash Course for Absolute Beginners: https://www.youtube.com/watch?v=6oFvqLfRnsU.